Risk Assessment Level for School Year 2021-2022 (Fiscal Year 2022)

 Purpose of the Annual Risk Level

 The risk assessment is used to determine the likelihood that a subrecipient may fail to comply with applicable statutes, regulations, and non-regulatory guidance.
-If your organization is assigned a high risk level (as a result of the annual risk assessment), it does not necessarily indicate that your organization has failed to comply with statutes, regulations, requirements, or non-regulatory guidance.
+If your organization is assigned a high-risk level (as a result of the annual risk annual risk assessment), it does not necessarily indicate that your organization has failed to comply with statutes, regulations, requirements, or non-regulatory guidance.
 Similarly, a low risk level does not indicate that your organization is compliant with all applicable statutes, regulations, requirements, or non-regulatory guidance.

 The risk assessment is conducted annually, so your organization’s risk level can change from year to year.
-A subrecipient assigned a high risk level for 2018–2019 may be assigned a medium or low risk level in 2019–2020.
+A subrecipient assigned a high-risk level for 2021–2022 may be assigned a medium or low risk level in 2022–2023.

 Effect of Different Risk Levels

 An organization’s risk level will be used by TEA in the following ways:

 - Differentiated Grant Negotiation.
 TEA uses a differentiated grant negotiation process for federal grant applications.
 Organizations with a medium or high risk level are subject to a more stringent grant negotiation review than those with a low risk level.